return42/sphkerneldoc/linux_src_doc/include/drm/drm_modeset_helper_vtables_h.rst

     state, or NULL if no suitable encoder exists.
 Note that the helpers will ensure that encoders aren't used twice, drivers should not check for this.

+atomic_check

+    This hook is used to validate connector state.
+This function is called from \ :c:type:`struct drm_atomic_helper_check_modeset <drm_atomic_helper_check_modeset>`\ , and is called when a connector property is set, or a modeset on the crtc is forced.

+    Because \ :c:type:`struct drm_atomic_helper_check_modeset <drm_atomic_helper_check_modeset>`\  may be called multiple times,
+    this function should handle being called multiple times as well.

+    This function is also allowed to inspect any other object's state and can add more state objects to the atomic commit if needed.
+Care must be taken though to ensure that state check and compute functions for these added states are all called, and derived state in other objects all updated.
+Again the recommendation is to just call check helpers until a maximal configuration is reached.

+    NOTE:

+    This function is called in the check phase of an atomic update.
+The driver is not allowed to change anything outside of the free-standing state objects passed-in or assembled in the overall \ :c:type:`struct drm_atomic_state <drm_atomic_state>`\ update tracking structure.

+    RETURNS:

+    0 on success, -EINVAL if the state or the transition can't be supported, -ENOMEM on memory allocation failure and -EDEADLK if an attempt to obtain another state object ran into a \ :c:type:`struct drm_modeset_lock <drm_modeset_lock>`\ deadlock.

 .. _`drm_connector_helper_funcs.description`: